deepakdey412/Plant-Disease-Detection/README.md

-# Plant-Disease-Detection
-Detect diseases in Apple, Potato, Tulsi, Tomato, and Rose plants

-# Plant Disease Prediction
+# Plant Disease Prediction Mini Project

 ## About the Project
 Plant diseases can significantly impact agricultural productivity, leading to major economic losses and food insecurity.
-This mini project aims to address the issue by developing a **Plant Disease Prediction system**.
+This mini project aims to address the issue by developing a **Plant Disease Prediction system** **[Detect diseases in Apple, Potato, Tulsi, Tomato, and Rose plants]**.
 It leverages advanced machine learning and deep learning techniques to identify plant diseases from images, providing farmers and researchers with an accurate and efficient solution for disease detection.

 ## What the Project Does
 This project uses images of plant leaves to predict whether a plant is healthy or affected by a disease.
 The primary functionalities include: